 Paul Ladinig received the Digitalization Award of the state of Carinthia for his master thesis “Time and Energy Optimized Trajectory Generation for Multi-Agent Constellation Changes” that was co-supervised by Stephan Weiss and Bernhard Rinner.
 Paul received the award from the Govenor Peter Kaiser as part of a virtual ceremony on […]

 Author: Bernhard Rinner

-Persistent surveillance is the task of continuously monitoring an environment over a long period of time.
+Patrolling is the task of continuously monitoring an environment over a long period of time.
 Many multi-robot applications, including disaster response, security tasks as well as exploration and mapping, can be represented as a patrolling problem.
 In our recent paper, we investigated multi-robot patrolling with limited connectivity among robots and […]